 A State Implementation Plan (SIP) describes how the state implements, maintains, and enforces National Ambient Air Quality Standards.
 The SIP is a collection of documents that is in constant development.
 Washington’s SIP has been developed in multiple phases over more than 30 years.

 - Plans for implementing new or revised National Ambient Air Quality Standards.

 - Plans for attaining and maintaining National Ambient Air Quality Standards.

 - State air quality programs.

-If you have looked outside and been disappointed to see an ugly brown or pinkish haze ruining the view, you are likely seeing regional haze.
+If you've looked outside and been disappointed to see an ugly brown or pinkish haze ruining the view, you are likely seeing regional haze.
 Regional haze is air pollution caused when tiny particles in the air absorb and scatter sunlight, reducing the clarity and color of the air.
-We are working to improve visibility in national parks and wilderness areas.
+We're working to improve visibility in national parks and wilderness areas.

 Dust storms are of concern mainly in Central and Eastern Washington.
 They usually happen in the summer and fall, but can occur any time of the year.
 Construction and agricultural dust contribute to dust storms when massive amounts of soil and dust are lifted into the air.
 This dust can harm your health and safety by affecting your breathing and limiting your visibility when driving.